u5ele55/trajectory_solver/README.md

 ## Approaches

 ### Gradient descent
 Using gradient descent we will minimize function of two variables - start velocity of an object.
 Function will map velocity to distance from object to target point.
-Then we can numericacally calculate gradient of such function to minimize it.
+Then we can numerically calculate gradient of such function to minimize it.
 Also this method can get beyond given boundaries and find the best solution.
 #### Result:
 On all tests fixed step size was used.
 Function values never exceeded 0.1.
 <br>